|“Nanite” for Better Well-Bore Integrity and Zonal Isolation

 Conventional techniques (such as acoustic and ultrasonic) used by industry to inspect the integrity of cementing behind multiple casing strings have proven to be inaccurate, insufficient, and unreliable, and continuously monitoring the integrity of cement plugs throughout their lifetime using conventional approaches is not a viable option.
 Hence, there is imminent need for new cement evaluation technologies and approaches to improve the effectiveness of existing technologies to assess cement integrity.
 Oceanit’s Nanite will be tailored to address key challenges faced during oil and gas cementing.

 The cementing process was developed well over a century ago and the cementing material currently being used has not undergone any significant improvement or innovation since that time.
 The proposed research utilizes nanotechnology to address persistent cementing issues such as wellbore integrity and zonal isolation.
-A smart, sensing, durable cementing material such as Nanite™ will significantly improve the economics of drilling by helping to increase blowout prevention and resolve environmental concerns.
+A smart, sensing, durable cementing material such as Nanite™ will significantly improve the economics of drilling by helping to prevent blowouts and resolve environmental concerns.

 Accomplishments (most recent listed first)